oparry-ukaea/hermes-3/docs/sphinx/installation.rst

 By default, the top-level 'spec' in the environment is ``hermes-3%gcc ^boutpp+mumps+sundials``, which tells spack to configure BOUT++ with SUNDIALS and PETSc support (including MUMPS) and to build Hermes-3 with gcc.
-To change this, first modify spack.yaml. to (e.g.) include strumpack in the PETSc build instead of MUMPS:
+To change this, first modify spack.yaml. to (e.g.) include hypre in the PETSc build instead of MUMPS:

 .. code-block:: yaml

    spack:
       specs:
-         - hermes-3%gcc ^boutpp+strumpack+sundials
+         - hermes-3%gcc ^boutpp+hypre+sundials
    ...

 then (re-)install dependencies as necessary: